 After Tia uses her powers of prophecy to save an attorney named Deranian (Donald Pleasence) from a car wreck, she and Tony come under the attention of Aristotle Bolt (Ray Milland), Deranian’s boss who is obsessed with obtaining wealth.
 Indeed, when we meet him, Bolt’s consulting with his astrologer, his psychic, and his guru about the stock market.
 He’s got to have those sibs!
 And he gets them!

 Escape from Witch Mountain touches on several themes popular during the 1970s – UFOs, psychic powers, and alien visitations.
 I was ten-years old upon seeing it for the first time, and I remember just loving the easy-to-follow adventure and the antics Tia and Tony pulled off with their abilities.
 As an adult re-watching it to write this article, I focused on the cast, how Ike Eisenmann and Kim Richards did not achieve later success like Kurt Russell or Jodie Foster.
-Eisenmann decided to keep it lowkey by running a voice-acting agency before retiring into a writer’s life, while Richards now is Paris Hilton’s aunt and as a Housewife of Beverly Hills.
+Eisenmann decided to keep it lowkey by running a voice-acting agency before retiring into a writer’s life, while Richards now is Paris Hilton’s aunt and on the reality show Housewives of Beverly Hills.
 Disney always had a way of including legends from Hollywood too, like, well, Donald Pleasence.
-And how far had Ray Milland come from playing Don Birnham in The Lost Weekend (1945), Tony Wendice in Dial M for Murder (1954),or Stanford White in The Girl on the Red Velvet Swing (1955)?
+And how far had Ray Milland come from playing Don Birnham in The Lost Weekend (1945), Tony Wendice in Dial M for Murder (1954), or Stanford White in The Girl on the Red Velvet Swing (1955)?
 All the way to Aristotle Bolt, it seems.

-That “film greats playing Disney villains” trend continues with the sequel, Return from Witch Mountain (1978) where the tweens from space tangle with wicked scientist Victor Gannon (Christopher Lee) and greedy broke socialite Letha Wedge.
-Bette Davis!
+That “film greats playing Disney villains” trend continues with the sequel, Return from Witch Mountain (1978) where the tweens from space tangle with wicked scientist Victor Gannon (Christopher Lee) and greedy broke socialite Letha Wedge (Bette Davis).
 And that name: Letha Wedge!
 Aristotle Bolt and now Letha Wedge!
-Maybe not quite over-the-top cool like Cruella de Vil or Maleficent, but I adore these names nonetheless.
-If someone were to comment about Ms. Davis’s apparent downward trajectory by taking such a role, I can only answer with my best Bette Davis imitation, waving a cigarette emphatically: “At least I’m not Joan Crawford in fucking Trog!”
+Maybe not quite over-the-top cool like Cruella de Vil or Maleficent, but not too shabby.
+If someone were to comment about Ms. Davis’s apparent downward trajectory, that she took such a role, I can only imagine her answering while waving her cigarette furiously: “At least I’m not Joan Crawford in fucking Trog!”

 Return from Witch Mountain begins with Tia and Tony returning to spend time among city folks.
 Alien Rumspringa, perhaps?
 Uncle Bene drops them off inside the Rose Bowl, so Pasadena or at least Los Angeles is where the action occurs.
 Immediately, of course, our heroes run into trouble when Tony employs his telekinetic powers to save Sickle (Anthony James), Letha Wedge’s nephew and a guinea pig for Victor Gannon who has invented a device that takes over people’s minds.
 The villains see Tony stop Sickle from hitting the ground after he had fallen from a building.
 Both the baddies then get ideas very similar to the ones Aristotle Bolt had concocted before.
 Psychic tweens mean money and power!
 Wedge and Gannon kidnap Tony and subjugate his mind while Tina roams the city with a young street gang with, given their wimpy natures, the ironic nicknames “Dazzler,” “Rocky,” “Crusher,” and “Muscles.”
 The plot includes a foiled gold-bullion robbery, rival youth gangs, and eventually the usual happy ending with Wedge and Gannon left despairing when Uncle Bene picks up Tony and Tia, and off they go into the sky saucer-style once again.